LadyEebs/OpenJKDF2-Experimental/README.md

 - Function profiler (use jn66 command to activate)
 - HD animated menu with music

+Physics/Animation:
+- Ragdolls and physics constraint
+- Named joints for puppet files with extended syntax to make editing easier

 Mutliplayer:
 - Steam integration
 - IP-free p2p networking and games list